Habit Tracking

 • Detailed weekly and monthly statistics

-12. HabitNow: Best Feature-Rich Free Habit Tracker for Android
+12. HabitNow: Best Feature-Rich Free Option for Android

-HabitNow is the best Android alternative to Loop for users who want more customization.
-Habit grouping by category (health, work, personal), flexible scheduling, and a habit strength score make it a genuinely powerful free app with the trade-off of ads in the free tier.
+HabitNow is the most feature-complete free Android option for users who want more than Loop provides.
+Behavior grouping by category (health, work, personal), flexible custom scheduling, and a strength score all available at no cost.
+The trade-off is ads in the free tier, which some users find disruptive to the check-in flow.

-• Habit grouping by category (health, work, personal)
+• Behavior grouping by category (health, work, personal)

 • Flexible scheduling daily, weekly, or custom